 Some patients experience the pain right as they start to exercise.
 It may even go away after a while.
 Others get it as they are done exercising.
 Touching the area may cause the pain to feel worse.

-By contacting Dr. Bob Meyer at the Spinal Rehab and Sports Medicine clinic, patients can get a full assessment to see if their shin splints are serious.
+By contacting Dr. Bob Meyer at the Spinal Rehab Sports Medicine clinic, patients can get a full assessment to see if their shin splints are serious.
 Dr. Meyer has extensive experience treating athletes suffering from sports injuries.
-He will diagnose the condition and recommend a unique treatment plan will help relieve your pain.
+He will diagnose the condition and recommend a unique sports injury treatment plan will help relieve your pain.